digimonkt/koor-backend/docs/job/job.md

                     "shortlisted_at": null,
                     "rejected_at": null,
                     "created": "2023-02-20T17:16:11",
-                    "short_letter": "This is the short letter of the applicaitons...", "user":
+                    "short_letter": "This is the short letter of the applications...", "user":
                     {
                         ...